elastic/kibana/rfcs/text/0013_background_sessions.md

 `GET /internal/session/list`

-`/internal/session/extend`

 ### Search Strategy Integration

+If the `EnhancedEsSearchStrategy` receives a `restore` option, it will attempt reloading data using the Background Session saved object matching the provided `sessionId`.
+If there are any errors during that process, the strategy will return an error response and *not attempt to re-run the request.

+The strategy will track the asyncId on the server side, if `trackId` option is provided.

 ### Monitoring Service

-The `data` will register a task with the task manager, periodically monitoring the status of incomplete background sessions.
+The `data` plugin will register a task with the task manager, periodically monitoring the status of incomplete background sessions.

 It will query the list of all incomplete sessions, and check the status of each search that is executing.
 If the search requests are all complete, it will update the corresponding saved object to have a `status` of `complete`.
 If any of the searches return an error, it will update the saved object to an `error` state.